 » Health Information Technology Program Home «

 Health Information Technicians analyze, secure, and maintain patient health information.
-Other duties include coding diagnoses, processing reimbursements, managing release of medical information, maintaining quality assurance, and protecting patient data privacy.
+Other duties include coding diagnoses, processing reimbursements, managing release of information, and protecting patient data privacy.
 Upon successfully completing RCTC’s online Health Information Technology (HIT) program, you are eligible to take the national exam sponsored by the American Health Information Management Association (AHIMA) and earn the Registered Health Information Technician (RHIT) credential.

-Coders are specifically trained in the coding of medical/health records.
+Coding Specialists are specifically trained in the coding of medical/health records.
 By assigning the proper codes to diagnoses and procedures, accurate financial reimbursement may be made by insurance companies and government agencies.
 Upon successfully completing RCTC’s online Coding Specialist program, you are eligible to take the national examination sponsored by AAPC and earn the Certified Professional Coder (CPC) credential.

-Some of the core courses required to complete the Health Information Technician degree include the following: Medical Terminology, Anatomy and Physiology, Pathophysiology, Pharmacology, Microcomputer Applications, Coding and Reimbursement, Supervision of Health Information, Computerized Health Information, Health Record Systems, Legal Aspects of Health Information, Quality Analysis and Health Statistics, and Internships.
+Some of the core courses required to complete the Health Information Technician degree include the following: Medical Terminology, Anatomy and Physiology, Pharmacology, Coding, Reimbursement, Supervision of Health Information, Computerized Health Information, Legal Aspects, Quality Management, and Healthcare Data Analysis.

-RCTC offers a Cancer Registry Management Certificate, Coding Specialist Diploma, a Healthcare Informatics Certificate and the Health Information Technology Associate in Applied Science degree.
-The Cancer Registry Management offers AAS degree and Certificate, the Coding Specialist diploma, and the AAS degree can all be completed entirely online.
+RCTC offers a Cancer Registry Management Certificate, Coding Specialist Diploma, a Healthcare Informatics Diploma, and the Health Information Technology Associate in Applied Science degree.
+The Cancer Registry Management offers AAS degree and Certificate, the Coding Specialist diploma, and the HIT AAS degree can all be completed entirely online.

-Health Information Technology graduates may find work in quality assurance, computer information services, tumor registries, or release of medical information.
-Some technicians are responsible for coding diagnoses and procedures for reimbursement while other technicians concentrate in patient data privacy rights and other ethical, legal and regulatory requirements.
+Health Information Technology graduates may find work in quality, computer information services, or release of medical information.
+Some technicians are responsible for coding diagnoses and procedures for reimbursement while other technicians concentrate in patient data privacy rights.

 The RCTC HIT program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in association with the American Health Information Management Association (AHIMA).
 The RCTC CRM program is accredited by the NCRA.